Vinit2244/HomeworkIRE/indexing_and_retrieval/README.md

 Indexing is the process of organizing and structuring data to enable fast and efficient retrieval of information.
 In the context of information retrieval, an index allows you to quickly find documents that contain specific terms or satisfy certain queries, without scanning every document in the collection.
 For this assignment, you will build an index over some texts.
 The process involves:

 1. _Extracting terms_: For given text, read the text, tokenize it, remove stop word and perform stemming over resulting tokens to obtain terms.
-2. _Building an index_:
+2. _Building an index (Boolean index)_
-    - _Inverted Index (Boolean index_)
 - Build an inverted index (also known as a boolean index) that maps each term to the list of documents in which it appears.
 - This index should support boolean queries using the operators `AND`, `OR`, `NOT`, and `PHRASE` operators, and allow the use of parentheses for grouping.
 		- Example query: `("Apple" AND "Banana") OR ("Orange" AND NOT "Grape")`
 		- _Operator Precedence_:
 			- Order of precedence from highest to lowest is `PHRASE`, `NOT` `AND`, and `OR`.